bigbael/miykeys/README.md

-Update install notes/scripts will be incoming shortly.
+Install notes/scripts will be incoming shortly.

 Forked from the below project.